A – Telephone Signposting Toolkit

 Face to Face Consultation

-Book a routine CDM review with the nurse if they are due their annual asthma review or they wish to discuss their asthma treatment.
+Book a CDM review with the practice nurse if they are due their annual asthma review or they wish to discuss their asthma treatment.

 Athletes Foot